aMOPel/godot-xchange-scene/README.md

 AutoLoads are transferred automatically.
 If that doesn't cut it for you, this plugin might be for you.

-With the commands above you can more granularly control which part of the whole current scene you want to change and how you want to change it.
+With the commands from this plugin you can more granularly control which part of the whole current scene you want to change and how you want to change it.
 See above for possibilities.
 This is especially interesting for better control over memory.